OpenMined/50DaysOfFLCode/Day 01 - Intro to Syftbox/README.md

 # Congratulations!!

-- tomorrow you'll build your first federated app
+- tomorrow you'll build your first app on Syftbox!

 # Bonus: customize your page!